 This Quarterly Report on Form 10-Q contains forward-looking information based on our current expectations.
 Because our business is subject to many risks and our actual results may differ materially from any forward-looking statements made by or on behalf of us, this section includes a discussion of important factors that could affect our business, operating results, financial condition and the trading price of our common stock.
 Many of the following risks and uncertainties are, and will be, exacerbated by the COVID-19 pandemic and any worsening of the global business and economic environment as a result.
-This discussion should be read in conjunction with our condensed financial statements as of March 31, 2020 and December 31, 2019 and the notes accompanying those financial statements.
+This discussion should be read in conjunction with our condensed financial statements as of June 30, 2020 and our financial statements as of December 31, 2019 contained in our Annual Report on Form 10-K for the year ended December 31, 2019 and the notes accompanying those financial statements.